Aster Growth and Care Guide

 Prized for its bold color, classic Aster form, 'Purple Dome' forms a rounded, dome-shaped plant covered in rich purple blooms with bright yellow centers in early Fall.
 This variety delivers the dramatic look of traditional asters in a more controlled, garden-friendly size.
 With strong pollinator appeal, dependable performance, and minimal maintenance requirements, Purple Dome is a standout choice for mixed borders and fall-focused perennial designs.

-How to Grow & Care for Aster
+How to Grow and Care for Aster

 Asters are easy, dependable perennials that reward gardeners with vibrant color and pollinator activity late in the growing season.
 With the right planting location and a few simple care practices, they’ll return each year stronger, fuller, and more floriferous.